 The SQLite database may be used for databases up to 10GB.
-If the amount of tags and save interval is expected to create more than 10GB, you should define another SQL database for the Tag Historian.
+If the amount of tags and the save interval is expected to create more than 10GB, you should define another SQL database for the Tag Historian.

-To define another database to store the Tag Historian, you just need to create a new database connection, and name it TagHistorian.
-The system does not allow duplicate names, so to create a DB connection named TagHistorian you must first rename or delete the existing row using that name.
+To define another database to store the Tag Historian, you need to create a new database connection and name it TagHistorian.
+The system does not allow duplicate names.
+You must first rename or delete the existing row that uses TagHistorian before you can create a new database connection.